 With parenting, the focus is often on the children.
 But, parents need support too.
 Parenting can be joyous and overwhelming.
 Know that you are not alone, and no parent is perfect.

 If you’re experiencing depression (including postpartum) or feeling overwhelmed as a parent, reach out for support.
-Dial 2-1-1, Press 1 to speak to a Crisis Specialist 24/7/365.
-When you press 1, you’ll be immediately connected.
+Call or text 988 to reach the Suicide & Crisis Lifeline.
+You can also chat in English or Spanish.